26 December 2014

 The 'love interest' is underplayed; not that this is necessarily a bad thing, and the scenes in the newspaper office seemed exaggerated, even silly at times.
 Perhaps the most interesting character in the film is Josie's brother Rob, ably portrayed by David Arquette.

-Still, despite its flawed, we enjoyed this film.
+Still, despite its flaws, we enjoyed this film.
 I would recommend it for anyone who likes this genre, and wants a fluffy hour and a half that's a bit different from the average rom-com.
 Rated 12, which I think is about right - there's no violence, no nudity, no intimacy, and I didn't even notice any bad language.

 However, there are many discussions about sex, including one mildly humorous scene in the classroom... to say more would be a spoiler.
 I doubt if this would be of any interest to anyone under the age of about 14 in any case.